Tinkerforge/generators/perl/readme.txt

 =========================

-The Perl bindings allow you to control Tinkerforge Bricks and Bricklets from your Perl program.
+The Perl bindings allow you to control Tinkerforge Bricks and Bricklets from your Perl programs.
 This ZIP file contains:

  source/   -- source code of the bindings (install with Makefile.PL script) examples/ -- examples for every Brick and Bricklet